cat-game-research/unity-xr-links/README.md

-# Helpful Unity XR Links for Development on Oculus Quest 2
+# Helpful Unity XR Links for Oculus Quest 2
 A curated list of useful links for XR unity development on the Oculus Quest 2

 ---------------------------------------------